Lawsuit on SBISD Elections

 Under a single-member district system, the district is divided into geographic subunits (i.e., single-member districts).
 Only voters who reside within a single-member district may vote for the candidates running for election for that single-member district.
 A single-member district is similar to how Texans vote for candidates in the U.S. House of Representatives where voters only vote for the person running for their congressional district, not other congressional districts in Texas.

-How is the school district planning to respond to the lawsuit?
+How has the school district responded to the lawsuit?

-The SBISD school board is considering all legal options and will make the final decision regarding the district’s response to the lawsuit.
+In August, the SBISD school board filed an Answer to Plaintiff’s Amended Complaint.
 The district will keep the community informed of developments regarding this lawsuit.

 Has there been any change to the District’s current election system for members of the school board?